 In practical conversation, the word “seasoned” is used in many different ways.
 When people talk about seasoned firewood, they are often referring to firewood that you have seasoned themselves, or that they received from a non-professional, non-store supplier, like a friend down the road.
 This means that there is very little quality control, and wood that you think has been well seasoned may still be loaded with moisture.

 If you’re looking to optimize your fireside experience this year, one of the most important pieces of advice to follow is to avoid seasoned firewood at all costs.
 A basic understanding of seasoned firewood and its most prominent characteristics can help you understand why.
-Read on for more information on the basics of seasoned firewood and why it is such a poor choice of firewood for your summer firepit.
+Read on for more information on the basics of seasoned firewood and why it can be such a poor choice for your fireplace or fire pit.

 The Difference between Partially Seasoned and Fully Seasoned Firewood